Solar Challenge Supplies

 You can also use these brackets in other ways as they are a great way to attach carbon fibre tubes to flat surfaces.
 They are made from approximately 1mm thick steel and are robust enough to use even when cut in half.
 An example of this can be seen below on a car from Rosny College in 2017.
 Not only does this save on weight but also reduces car cost as a set of 8 brackets can now be spread across multiple vehicles.

 The example here uses just 2 whole brackets to attach carbon fibre tubes to flat surfaces at both the front and rear of the car.
-More brackets and some custom connection plates are needed in designs that require a tube-to-tube connection as can be seen below.
+More brackets and some custom connection plates are needed in designs that still use a tube-to-tube connection as can be seen below.

-This type of design requires half an Axle Bracket Kit and will weigh less than a full bracket version if connection plates are made from a light weight material.
-The example above uses carbon fibre plate but could have also been made from a similar thickness aluminium.
-One of the advantages with this arrangement is that there is a large flat surface to ensure perpendicular guide roller stand offs.
-Designs using full brackets like the CHALLENGER CAR kit need to be careful here due to hole position and curvature of the bracket.
+This type of design requires half an Axle Bracket Kit and will weigh less than a full bracket version if the connection plates are made from a lightweight material like carbon fibre plate or aluminium sheet metal.
+One of the advantages with this arrangement is that there’s a flat surface to ensure perpendicular guide roller standoffs.
+Designs using only Scorpio brackets like the CHALLENGER CAR kit, for example, need to be careful that bracket curvature doesn’t affect guide roller angles.

 Scorpio’s 6mm carbon fibre tubes are a very reasonable and convenient option but you may be able to find some even cheaper options if you have a bit of a look around on Ebay or Hobbyking.
 Also be aware that there are two types of tubes with different manufacturing processes.
 Most tubes, including Scorpio’s, are pultruded and have all of their fibres running length-ways down the tube.
 This makes them very stiff if you try to bend them but weak in other directions and susceptible to splitting if you’re not careful.
 The other type are roll-wrapped tubes that have carbon fibre wrapped at various angles around a rod.
 Due to a more complicated manufacturing process these tend to be a little more expensive but are much less likely to split.